Peter Funt

-Peter Funt (born in New York, c.
-1947) is an American actor, host and producer for the hit TV show Candid Camera.
+Peter Funt (born 1947) is an American actor, host, and producer for the TV show Candid Camera.
 He worked for Denver radio station KHOW, the ABC Radio Network, The New York Times and various other media organizations.
 He is a University of Denver graduate.

 Early life

 Peter Funt grew up in New York, where he worked summers on the set of his father Allen Funt's show, Candid Camera.
 He graduated from the University of Denver, earning his Bachelor of Arts in mass communications and journalism.
 During his time at the university he worked on the newspaper, The Clarion, as well as the radio station, KVDU.
 While a student, he interviewed Martin Luther King Jr. on his radio show in 1967.

 After he graduated he worked at the Denver radio station KHOW and at the ABC Radio Network in New York.
 In 1970, he won the Silurian's Award for that year's best news reporting based upon Funt's coverage on ABC News of racial disturbances in Asbury Park, New Jersey.
 Afterwards he got a job as an arts and leisure writer for The New York Times.
 During his earlier career, he also authored a book titled Gotcha! on the lost art of practical joking and was the editor and publisher of the television magazine On Cable.